MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M01_L01_Configure_Agents_And_Agent_Pools_for_Secure_Pipelines.md

 Before configuring your agent, create a new PAT token or choose an existing one.
 To create a new PAT token, follow the steps below:

+1. Navigate to the Azure DevOps portal at https://dev.azure.com and open your organization.
-1. Navigate to the eShopOnWeb project, and click on "User settings" from the right-side top menu (left of your user profile picture).
+2. Navigate to the eShopOnWeb project, and click on "User settings" from the right-side top menu (left of your user profile picture).
-2. Click on the "Personal Access Tokens" menu.
+3. Click on the "Personal Access Tokens" menu.

     ![Screenshot showing the personal access tokens menu.](media/personal-access-token-menu.png)

-3. Click on the "New Token" button.
+4. Click on the "New Token" button.
-4. Provide a name for the token, such as "eShopOnWebToken".
+5. Provide a name for the token, such as "eShopOnWebToken".
-5. Select the Azure DevOps organization you want to use the token.
+6. Select the Azure DevOps organization you want to use the token.
-6. Set the expiration date for the token (only used to configure the agent).
+7. Set the expiration date for the token (only used to configure the agent).
-7. Select the custom defined scope.
+8. Select the custom defined scope.
-8. Click to show all scopes.
+9. Click to show all scopes.
-9. Select the "Agent Pools (Read & Manage)" scope.
+10. Select the "Agent Pools (Read & Manage)" scope.
-10. Click on the "Create" button to create the token.
+11. Click on the "Create" button to create the token.
-11. Copy the token value and save it in a safe place (you will not be able to see it again.
+12. Copy the token value and save it in a safe place (you will not be able to see it again.
 You can only regenerate the token).

     ![Screenshot showing the personal access token configuration.](media/personal-access-token-configuration.png)